TCotton/TCotton/README.md

 ### Hi there 👋

-My name is Andrew Walpole.
-A developer that is of m
+My name is Andrew Walpole, I'm London-based developer who has been in this industry for 15 years.
+My last two roles were as tech lead, both on the frontend and backend respectively.
+I'm currently coding my new portfolio, which will be launched soon

 ## Here are some side projects from 2023